 Speaking with their wallets

-Project managers are willing to shell out for software that helps them get the job done, with 91 percent willing to spend more for solutions that includes the missing features they need.
+Project managers are willing to spend more on software that helps them get the job done.
+91 percent of our survey’s respondents shared their willingness to spend more for solutions that include the missing features they need or provide more advanced versions of the features they need.

 Key takeaway: More than half of respondents (57 percent) work at organizations with annual budgets of $2k or more for project management software.